Oignontom8283/discord-guildpeek/README.md

 ## 🧰 Features

 * 🔍 `getStatus(code: string)` — Fetches public metadata of a Discord server using an invite code.
+* 🌐 Function `extractDiscordInviteId()` for extracting the invite ID from a Discord invite link.
 * 📎 No token or authentication required.
 * 📦 Supports ESM, CommonJS, and UMD (browser) builds.